 - Entrance Panel Information (pdf)

-There are three rosters in the ELCA:
+There are two rosters in the ELCA:

 Theological Education for Emerging Ministries (TEEM) is a program by which the Evangelical Lutheran Church in America responds to the missional needs of the church.
 The program takes into consideration the leadership gifts, ministry skills, cultural learning styles/experiences and/or age of a candidate when establishing expectations and requirements for preparation as an ordained minister in this church.